lf-edge/ekuiper/docs/en_US/concepts/rules.md

 * **Backpressure Propagation:** Backpressure originating from one rule can propagate backward through the shared source component.
-* **Wider Impact:** This backpressure on the shared stream will then affect the performance and processing of **all** other rules connected to that same shared source.
+* **Wider Impact:** When a shared stream configures `BUFFER_FULL_POLICY="block"`, backpressure affects the performance and processing of **all** rules connected to that shared source.
+Stopping a subscriber detaches it and releases any send waiting for that subscriber's channel.

-Besides this, the shared source side ignores checkpoint.
+The shared source side still ignores checkpoint.
+Lossless shared-stream delivery prevents in-memory channel drops, but does not provide checkpoint or source-offset recovery for the shared source component.

 ## Rule Pipeline